liuchunlei0430/Matilda/README.md

 `fs`: Whether do feature selection or not.

-`save_latent_space’: Whether save the dimension reduction result or not.
+`save_latent_space`: Whether save the dimension reduction result or not.

-`save_simulated_result’: Whether save the simulation result or not.
+`save_simulated_result`: Whether save the simulation result or not.

-`dataset’: Name of the dataset.
+`dataset`: Name of the dataset.

 ## Dataset
 The processed data from 10x Genomics and EMBL-EBI ArrayExpress database can be downloaded from: